static-templates/stone/README.md

 ## Credits

-This templates was converted from the [Stone Astro Theme](https://github.com/m6v3l9/astro-theme-stone)
+This template was converted from the [Stone Astro Theme](https://github.com/m6v3l9/astro-theme-stone)